 - The Florida group came twice and did an depth assessment of San Mateo in order to help Belize Red Cross obtain the necessary information to apply for grants to fix the infrastructure of that area.

 Our next group of 6 arrives from Pennsylvania tomorrow.
-They will be doing a week long free dental clinic as well as donating a large amount of supplies.
+They will be doing a week-long free dental clinic as well as donating a large number of supplies.
 Some of the group expressed an interest in bring groceries to people in need so Shirlee and I set them up to bring their donations and help at the San Pedro Food Bank next Tuesday during their weekly distribution.
-I also notified the Food bank Immediately to let all their families know that they can get free dental care Mon 18th – Fri 22nd and times will be 8 – noon & 1 – 5 at the Poly Clinic Dental Room.
+I also notified the Foodbank Immediately to let all their families know that they can get free dental care from Mon 18th – Fri 22nd and times will be 8 – noon & 1 – 5 at the Poly Clinic Dental Room.

 We are working hard to make a difference and make Ambergris Caye safe.
 Our work in First Aid has been brought to the attention of the International Federations in Trinidad, Panama and Geneva Switzerland.

 Since San Pedro Branch’s re-inception in 2013, 263 have been trained from 46 businesses and 2 lives have been saved; both were children.
-Words can not describe the feeling Shirlee and I had the first time we saw 10 year old Mirna riding her bike after Victoria House staff Marlon Gonzalez had saved her life on new years eve 2014.
-Our Branch made page 4 of IFRC Voices of the Americas for Marlon’s lifesaving work.
+Words can not describe the feeling Shirlee and I had the first time we saw 10-year-old Mirna riding her bike after Victoria House staff Marlon Gonzalez had saved her life on new years eve 2014.
+Our Branch made for Marlon’s lifesaving work.